ravimaurya1/Group_Chat/README.md

 2. Nodejs using socket.io library(Backend).

 <h3>How to Run on localhost </h3>
-1. Download the project.
+1. Download the project.<br>
-2. Do npm install in project directory to install necessary library.
+2. Do npm install in project directory to install necessary library.<br>
-3. Type node index.js.
+3. Type node index.js.<br>
-4. You can see project running on port 8080.
+4. You can see project running on port 8080.<br>